tylim88/Efficient-Typescript-Mororepo/README.md

 3. Prisma: Prisma is the ORM with the best type safety.
 (That being said, I am not a fan of the schema-first approach because it adds cognitive cost (the need to learn a schema language).
 I prefer a code-first approach, specifically a type-first approach (using types as schemas)).

+4. tRPC: If you are using Zod, tRPC is a good choice for your server and client because it has the best type safety.
+Additionally, tRPC works best in a monorepo, which fits well with the structure of this project.

 ## Replaceable Techs

 The following are tools that I highly recommend, but you are free to choose alternatives: